AlexOberhofer/gnuboy/README.md

 ## Whats been done

-- Builds and Runs on linux (Tested and developed on Manjaro)
+- Builds and Runs on Linux (Tested and developed on Manjaro)

+- Cross compiles on Linux into a Windows executable

 - SDL2 control implementation (currently not rebindable)